digst/cloud/design.md

 -----

-Furture versions of the GovCloud is expected to focus on
+Furture versions of the GovCloud is expected to add capabilities  on

 - *Compliance as a Service.* The GovCloud will differ from existing cloud vendors in regard to establising and assuring compliance with regulatory and strategy requirements.
 Clarification of compliance can add years to project time and is a major barriere to better time to market.
 The GovCloud will over time establish more compliance assurances and offer them as shared services.
 The focus will initial be on data protection, public procurement, and the joint public digitalisation strtegy.

 - *Development procurment framework* Since the GovCloud is expected to be used by many public organisations, the general software and development market will be familiarized with the environment and it processes.
 In a market perspective, the GovCloud can function as a harmonization of services, which can lead to an increased and more transparent competition.
 This can further be supported by a common framework for procuring application development build to be hosted on the GovCloud.

+- *Hybrid Cloud/Scale Out?*
+[Expand]

 to support a number of new use cases